tanfwong/rfsoc_notes/_sources/ch5/gmem.md

     write_task(buffer, out, N);
   }
   ```

-  Vitis HLS in this case infers and implements pipeline bursting
+  - Vitis HLS in this case infers and implements pipeline bursting
     because all the conditions for pipeline bursting are satisfied in
     this example.
+  - In this example, the loop bounds of `Read_Loop` and `Write_Loop`
+    are variables.
+Since Vitis HLS can not infer the burst length during
+    synthesis, it will not perform automatic port widening.
+To help
+    Vitis HLS infer the best possible widened port bit-width, we may
+    add an `assert` statement just right before each loop that access
+    the global memory as shown in the example above.
+The `assert`
+    statements before `Read_Loop` and `Write_Loop` basically inform
+    Vitis HLS that the burst length is divisible by 8, and hence the
+    port bit-width can be widened to 256 bits.

 (sec:cache)=
 ## Caching